sblendorio/cbmage/README.md

 `sudo apt-get install opencbm`

-on macOS you can use a similar command:
+on macOS you can use a similar command (with the help of [Homebrew Package Manager](https://brew.sh/)):

 `brew install opencbm`